Coming Things

 Midtown Redevelopment

-This exciting redevelopment plan covers 400 acres around SLU and near the Cortex Innovation Community, and presently includes the currently expanding City Foundry and The Armory District, plus hotel and greenway concepts.
+Much of this exciting redevelopment plan has been carried out, and covers 400 acres around SLU and near the Cortex Innovation Community, and presently includes the City Foundry and The Armory District, plus hotel and greenway concepts.
 The Foundry is an especially ambitious project, now hosting a food hall with up to 20 local vendors, retail, art, entertainment, AN ACTUAL GROCERY STORE (yay, Fresh Thyme!) and much more.
-Some development slowed with the pandemic, but we're watching things come to life, even dropping by the Foundry for a free exotic auto show.

 PROPOSED: Gateway South Project, South City Riverfront